 There is also discontent among Republicans over Donald Trump's stated plans to take over Greenland.
-A delegation of US congressmen will meet Danish and Greenlandic politicians on Friday to show their support for the Danish and Greenlandic politicians.
+A delegation of US members of Congress will meet Danish and Greenlandic politicians on Friday to show their support for them.

-The group includes Don Bacon, a Republican member of the House of Representatives who is strongly critical of Trump's actions.
+Don Bacon, a Republican member of the U.S. House of Representatives, is strongly critical of Trump's actions.
 In an interview with the local newspaper Omaha World-Herald, he called the president's demands "complete folly."

-If Trump were to proceed with a takeover, it would be the end of his presidency.
+If Trump were to proceed with a takeover, it would be the end of his presidency, says Bacon, who is not participating in the trip to Copenhagen.

 “There is already criticism”

-But it is highly doubtful whether the delegation's visit will have any concrete effect on the course of events.
-Jan Hallenberg, associate senior researcher at the Institute for International Affairs, says it is unlikely that Congress would stop Trump's plans for Greenland.
+It is highly doubtful whether the delegation's visit will have any concrete effect on the course of events.
+Jan Hallenberg, associate senior researcher at the Swedish Institute for International Affairs, says that it is unlikely that Congress would stop Trump's plans for Greenland.

 The president is commander in chief, so he can move military forces wherever he wants.
 But there is already criticism of his actions in Venezuela and even greater opposition to the plans for Greenland.